-In a workers’ compensation case, utilization review is an independent review of the medical treatment plan requested by an injured worker’s doctor.
+Utilization review is an independent review of the medical treatment plan proposed by an injured worker’s doctor.
 The purpose is to determine if the treatment is medically necessary and therefore covered by the employer’s workers’ compensation plan.

 An independent doctor conducts the review and generally must make a decision within 5 working days to approve, modify, or deny the treatment.